Eduventures® Research Analysts

 Johanna Trovato, Senior Analyst

-As a Client Research Analyst, Johanna serves as a strategic thought partner for higher education leaders across the student lifecycle.
+As a Senior Analyst, Johanna serves as a strategic thought partner for higher education leaders across the student lifecycle.
 Previously, Johanna was a Consultant at Maguire Associates where she started her career in higher education market research nearly a decade ago.
 Growing through various roles at the organization, Johanna not only honed her quantitative and qualitative skill set but also became well-versed in the issues her higher education clients were facing across the enrollment lifecycle.
 During this time, she discovered her passion for client-facing work and connecting research with her clients’ needs.
 Originally from Germany, she graduated from Justus Liebig University in Giessen with a Diplom degree (equivalent of a M.S.) in Social Sciences before she relocated to the United States.

 James Wiley, Principal Analyst